What Is Project Design?

 Webb Mason Marketing’s Carrol says it’s important to consult with the client during project design.
 “Listen carefully to the client in initial conversations, and clearly outline ‘must-haves’ versus ‘nice-to-haves,” he says.
 “Constantly communicate with the client [about] the project status and ... [about any] thoughts that the internal team may be discussing to build client engagement throughout the design process.
 Pay close attention to the client’s brand standards, if provided.”

 3. Consult industry and/or professional association resources.
 Planning Pod’s Kear recommends finding online project management resources for your industry or specialty to guide you during the project design phase.
+You may also find it useful to use project planning and design tools like Microsoft Project.

 “Project management protocols and best practices can sometimes vary from one industry to another,” Kear says.
 “I would also encourage you to reach out to the local professional organization for your industry, and talk to someone on the board to see if they can introduce [you] to a seasoned pro in [your] industry who has experience with project management.
 There is no substitute for learning from an experienced professional.”